-Haswell is the codename of a CPU architecture developed by Intel, first announced to the public on June 4, 2013.
+Haswell is the codename of a CPU (central processing unit) architecture developed by Intel, first announced to the public on June 4, 2013.
 They are part of the Intel series 8 and series 9 chipsets.
-The Haswell architecture uses the FinFET ("3D", or non-planar) transistor design with the 22 nanometer manufacturing process.
+The Haswell architecture uses the FinFET ("3D" or non-planar) transistor design with the 22 nanometer manufacturing process.
 The FinFET manufacturing process produces processors with both improved performance and increased power efficiency.

 Haswell processors use the following types of sockets.